 Adding critical housing to Bremerton’s busy waterfront, this project situates three-levels of apartments in close proximity to the ferry terminal, and is currently in design development.

 The Admiral View Residence, West Seattle, WA

 This residence is carefully perched to capture stunning views of downtown Seattle, Harbor Island, the Cascade Range to the north-east, and Queen Anne Hill, Magnolia and the Olympic Mountains to the north-west.
-With the finishes being completed, the project will be wrapping up soon, so stay tuned for the final photos.

 Lake Sammamish Residence, Lake Sammamish, WA

 Situated along the west shore of Lake Sammamish, this double lot project is currently working through Bellevue’s time-intensive shoreline and critical area review process.